Applicants who are not selected for funding will receive a notification email by January 31st, 2022.

 The application window will open Monday, September 20 at 9:30AM and close Monday, October 4 at 5:30PM Central Standard Time.
 The application process is not first-come, first-served; all completed applications will be reviewed for eligibility and prioritized based on small business impact parameters.
 Below you will find more details about this program, including eligibility, funding methodology and timeframe.

-Tax-exempt businesses, gambling businesses, residential builders, speculative real estate investors, government entities and sexually-oriented businesses are not eligible.
+Tax-exempt businesses, hobby businesses, gambling businesses, residential builders, speculative real estate investors, government entities and sexually-oriented businesses are not eligible.
 You can view the list of prohibited NAICS codes here.